Kyndryl brand standards

 Visual storytelling is essential to effective brand communication, and stock footage can play a supporting role when needed.
 When selecting stock, prioritize clean, bright visuals with airy neutrals and earthy greens that align with our visual style.
 When people appear on screen, look for natural movement, authentic body language, and varied perspectives that feel human and relatable.

-Please note: Stock video should only be used when Kyndryl‑provided B‑roll is unavailable or does not adequately reflect the story being told.
+Note: Stock video should only be used when Kyndryl‑provided B‑roll is unavailable or does not adequately reflect the story being told.

 From motion backgrounds to makeup, color helps create a professional yet personable look that reflects Kyndryl’s boldness and forward‑thinking optimism.
 In video, color plays a key role in conveying warmth, energy, and passion across our visual portfolio.